NGX Targets NNPCL, Dangote Refinery, Others in New Listings

 Ndubuisi Francis in Abuja

-The Nigerian Exchange Group (NGX) at the weekend disclosed that it is pursuing new listings in the public, oil and gas, as well as other sectors of the economy, citing the state oil company — Nigerian National Petroleum Company Limited (NNPCL) — and Dangote Petrochemicals as prime targets.
+The Nigerian Exchange Group (NGX) at the weekend disclosed that it is pursuing new listings in the public, oil and gas as well as other sectors of the economy, citing the state oil company–Nigerian National Company Limited (NNPCL) and Dangote Petrolchemicals as prime targets.

-In an address he delivered at the summit themed, ‘Reimagining Nigeria’s Economy for a Prosperous Future: Where We Were, Where We Are, and Where We Should Be in the Next Decade,’ Kwairanga disclosed that the NGX was confident of listing Dangote Petrochemicals very soon.
+In an address he delivered at the summit themed, “Reimagining Nigeria’s Economy for a Prosperous Future: Where We Were, Where We Are, and Where We Should Be in the Next Decade,” Kwairanga disclosed that the NGX was confident of listing Dangote Petrolchemicals very soon.

-He said: “We are pursuing new listings in the public sector, oil and gas and other sectors.
-The government has affirmed its commitment to sell a stake in NNPC Limited and we are confident of listing Dangote Petrochemicals very soon.
+He said, “We are pursuing new listings in the public sector, oil and gas and other sectors.
+The government has affirmed its commitment to sell a stake in NNPC Limited and we are confident of listing Dangote Petrolchemicals very soon.

 “These are transactions that will increase our market capitalisation geometrically and attract many local and foreign investors to invest in the market.”